 Best Uses

-- Inner and surface engraving on glass & crystal
+- Excellent surface engraving on glass

 - Fine marking on plastics, ceramics, leather, PCBs, and wood